SICILY ORCHESTRAL COURSE 2022

 Scicli is a town of about 25,000 inhabitants, and there are all the usual amenities (shops, cashpoints, post office, pharmacies, etc).

-Caffè Sicilia is very much a meeting point (and it’s also a good café!).
+Caffè Sicilia is very much a meeting point (and it’s also a good café/restaurant!).
 Here is a picture.
 Its address is 11 Corso Garibaldi (next to Piazza Italia).
 If you get lost just ask, locals will know the names Corso Garibaldi and Piazza Italia, and probably the café too.